 About a month later I found myself reclining in the periodontist’s chair.
 I asked about the gum that needed repairing, but I also asked about the gums just below my bottom, front teeth.
 I noticed my gums were slowly shrinking away from the sides of my teeth, forming little areas known as black triangles.

 Well the periodontist took one look inside my mouth and said, “First, you most definitely need a night guard.
 Second your gums are receding because you are losing bone in your front teeth.
-The night guard will prevent you from grinding your teeth at night, but really you need braces or Invisalign to resolve this problem.”
+The night guard will prevent you from grinding your teeth at night, but really you need braces or Invisalign to resolve this problem.
+Six months to a year after Invisalign you can complete your gum graft to fix the damage that has already occurred.”

 To say I was shocked is an understatement.
 My teeth are actually quite straight.
 I had braces as a kid and religiously wore my retainers for years after they came off.